 There is no greater source of pride than when someone in one of your programs emails you to say, “I booked a speaking gig!”
-When that person is a member of your first DIY virtual speaker training program, and the gig she booked was a TEDx talk… well, that’s even sweeter.
+When that person is a member of your first DIY virtual speaker training program, (and used your keynote speaker tips) and the gig she booked was a TEDx talk… well, that’s even sweeter.

 Varelie Croes, the Founder and CEO of The Liv Group (and the Co-Founder of ATECH, the Caribbean’s first major start-up conference), was in the beta version of my first round of Your Spotlight Talk.
 Less than six months after she completed the program, Val booked her second TEDx talk.
 She emailed me immediately after her first talk to share, “As a result of being picked by the audience as their favorite TEDxWomen speaker, I’m now giving a second TEDx talk at the main TEDx conference in Aruba.”